 BluesSHOUT!
 2018 is happy to offer a limited housing program for travelers.
-Due to the size of our event, it is unlikely that we will be able to host everyone who applies four housing.
+Due to the size of our event, it is unlikely that we will be able to host everyone who applies for housing.
 The best bet is to register early, request housing, and book a hotel room as a fall back plan.
+One-Day pass holders may register for housing but will be prioritized after full-weekend pass holders.

 If you do find yourself staying with a local Chicago resident, we ask that you be mindful of the host/guest relationship.
 Below are a few guidelines to help ensure a smooth stay.
 Please do take the time to read these notes as well as our safer spaces policy, and be considerate of your fellow dancers.
 Being a host or hostee is one of the best parts of our blues dance event culture!